okyksl/CHEERS-challenge/index.md

 This process of selecting informative text excerpts from documents, and assigning approperiate tags is highly laborious and time consuming, while time is a decicive factor during humanitarian crises.
 The innovation of the DEEP relies upon leveraging recent advances in NLP to automate this process to assist experts to do what they are best at.

-# CHEERS Challenge
+# <a name="section-cheers"></a> CHEERS Challenge

-## Round 1: Extraction and Classification of Humanitarian Data
+## <a name="section-cheers-round1"></a> Round 1: Extraction and Classification of Humanitarian Data

-Participants are asked to build build the following:
-  1. A **sentence extraction model** that predicts whether a sentence in a given document is **relevant** and belongs in the Secotral Information matrix or not
-  2. A **classifier** that will predict the sector of a sentence that belongs in the Secotral Information matric
+In this round, we simulate the document processing procedure of analysts.
+In particular, given a document consisting of a number of sentences, a system is asked to:
+- First, **extract informative and relevant sentences**, and ...
+- Second, **classify the extracted sentences** according to the Secotral Information.

+In the following, we first explain the dataset and task, and then describe the run file format and evaluation metrics.

 ### Dataset

-The primary data for the challenge is, in each provided `sentences_<split>_en.csv` file, the `sentence_text` column.
-This contains the text of analyzed documents after they have been split into sentences.
-Each sentence is classified, by data analysts, as relevant or irrelevant (0 or 1 in the `is_relevant` column).
-If a sentence is marked as relevant (i.e. `is_relevant` column is 1) the `sector_ids` column *may* contain a list of sector ids that this sentence belongs to.
-Otherwise, the `sector_ids` column is an empty list.
-The label columns (`is_relevant` and `sector_ids` columns) are provided only for the train and validation splits of the data.
-Each sentence is uniquely identified by its document id (`doc_id`) and sentence id (`sentence_id`) together.
-We also provide the text of the original documents before splitting them into sentences.
-Participant are free to use the train and validation documents for any type of training they want.
-However, it is not allowed to use the test sentences or documents for any kind of training.
-The train/validation/test sets’ are all in English in this round.
-More languages are coming in future rounds.
-The structure of the provided data is as follows.

-    DFS_CHEERS_Challenge/
-      en/
+The dataset of this round is available [here](https://deep-cheers-challenge.s3.amazonaws.com/data_round_1.zip).
+The dataset consists of the following files:

+    data_round_1/
       documents_train_en.csv
       documents_val_en.csv
       documents_test_en.csv
       sentences_train_en.csv
       sentences_val_en.csv
       sentences_test_en.csv

-We will upload our data to the challenge Github page and provide its link here.

-#### Columns of sentences*.csv
+      immap_sector_name_to_id.json
+      Terms of Use.txt

+The primary data for the challenge is available in the `sentences_<split>_en.csv` files, containing the information of sentences of the document.
+Each of these files contain the following columns:

-- `doc_id`: The identifier of the sentence source document.
+- `doc_id`: The identifier of the document, from which the sentence is extracted.
-- `sentence_id`: Combined with the corresponding `doc_id`, together they form unique ids for the sentences.
-Note that values of this column alone are not unique across the dataset.
+- `sentence_id`: The identifier of the sentence.
+Combined with the corresponding `doc_id`, `sentence_id` and `doc_id` form a unique id for each sentence.
 - `sentence_text`: Text of the sentence.
-- `is_relevant`: Determines whether the sentence is relevant (1) or not (0).
+- `is_relevant`: Determines whether the sentence is relevant (1) or not (0) to the information need of the analyst.
-- `sector_ids`: A list of sector ids that this sentence belongs to.
-If the sector is not specified, the list is empty.
-Note that a sentence maybe relevant (i.e. `is_relevant` equals 1) but have an empty `sector_ids` list.
+- `sector_ids`: A list of sector ids, to which this sentence belongs to.
+If the sentence is not assigned to any sector, the list is empty.
+Note that a sentence maybe relevant (`is_relevant=1`) but have an empty `sector_ids` list.
+However a non-relevant sentence (`is_relevant=0`) always has an empty `sector_ids` list.

-#### Columns of documents*.csv
+As mentioned above, each sentence is classified by data analysts as relevant or irrelevant (`0` or `1` in the `is_relevant` column).
+If a sentence is marked as relevant (i.e. `is_relevant` column is `1`) the `sector_ids` column *may* contain a list of sector ids that this sentence belongs to.
+Otherwise, the `sector_ids` column is an empty list.
+The label columns (`is_relevant` and `sector_ids`) are provided only for the train and validation splits of the data.
+The corrsponding name of each sector is available in `immap_sector_name_to_id.json`.

+In addition, in the `documents_<split>_en.csv` files, we provide the text of the original documents, from which the sentences are extracted.
+Participant are free to use these original documents for any type of training they want.
+The document files have the following columns:

 - `project_name`: We have six projects in this dataset.
 They are: IMMAP/DFS Syria, Bangladesh, Nigeria, Burkina Faso, RDC, and Colombia.
 - `country_code`: SYR for Syria, BGD for Bangladesh, NGA for Nigeria, BFA Burkina Faso, COD for RDC, and COL for Colombia.
 - `doc_id`: A unique identifier for each document.
 - `doc_text`: The textual content documents.
 - `doc_url`: A url of source documents.

+All documents and sentences in this round are in English.

-### Output and Evaluation
+### Task

-#### What Participants are Predicting?
-For each sentence in the test split, the participants are asked to:
+As mentioned before, this task consists of two consequative steps:
-1. Predict the `is_relevant` variable value,
+- First, predicting whether a sentence is relvant, namely the `is_relevant` value, and ...
-2. If `is_relevant` equals to 1, predict only one value from the possible `sector_ids` values.
-We ask participants to do that for the sake of simplicity.

-#### Submission File
+- Then, for any sentence *predicted as relevant* (i.e. predicted `is_relevant=1`), output *one* `sector_id` value.

+Please consider that in the provided data `sector_ids` can be more than one (a multi-class multi-label setting).
+However, in this round, we explicitly limit the prediction of sectors to one class (a multi-class single-label setting).
+In fact, the users are free to exploit the one or multiple sector(s) of a sentence for training, but at inference time, only one sector should be provided.

+### Run File Format
-For each (`sentence_id`, `doc_id`) pair in the test set, you have to provide a 0/1 prediction for the `is_relevant` variable as well as only one label from possible `sector_ids`.
-For example, if the value of `sector_ids` of some sentence is `[1, 5]`, then participants can and should output `1` or `5`.
-The file should contain a header and have the following format:
+The run (output) file format must be in the CSV format and have the following columns: `doc_id` and `sentence_id` of each sentence in the validation/test set; `0` or `1` prediction value for the `is_relevant` column; `sector_id` column is one predicted sector label if the predicted `is_relevant` is `1`, and otherwise `sector_id` is set to `-1`.
+For example, if the value of `sector_ids` of some sentence is `[1, 7]`, a possible run file could look like this:

     doc_id, sentence_id, is_relevant, sector_id
     0, 0, 0, -1